Updated: 2 days ago

 As the island suffers from the first attack by the Mongols, Jin is then one of the last surviving members of his clan.
 He must take on the war for the freedom of Tsushima— at whatever cost.

 When you first start playing, the mission is quite simple.
 You must capture Jin’s uncle who happens to be the leader of the Tsushima samurai.
 Eventually, things become more intense and historical as you must lead the resistance against the Mongol army and stop the invasion from spreading to mainland Japan.

 The events that occur in Ghost of Tsushima both represent and pull from real life history beginning back to 1274 feudal Japan.
 Mongols did invade Tsushima Island, quickly overwhelming the awaiting samurai on Komoda Beach.

 Of course, in the end it is a video game, and as with movies and TV series, it will not accurately depict historical events faultlessly, but it does a good job of sending players back in time to what life could have looked like for a samurai in the 13th century.

 The major historical differences within the game is that the characters depicted in Ghost of Tsushima never existed in history, no single samurai took on the Mongolian Invasion of Japan, and the armor isn’t quite accurate.
 However, you will still be in for a look at history while enjoying this video game.

 It’s perfect for those who love samurai films.

-Ghost of Tsushima offers a variety of customization options like “cinematic mode” where players can drop themselves in a Kurosawa movie with a nostalgic, fim-grained, back and white filter over the game.
-This will give those one one one sword fighting scenes even more of a classic feeling.
+Ghost of Tsushima offers a variety of customization options like “cinematic mode” where players can drop themselves in a Kurosawa movie with a nostalgic, film-grained, back and white filter over the game.
+This will give those one-one-one sword fighting scenes even more of a classic feeling.